Octalbyte/tiny-keylogger/README.md

-# jsrat
+# rat
-A Remote Administration Tool written in JS (and Rust)
+A Remote Administration Tool written in Rust